vimworldinc/nufinetes-link-demo/README.md

 };
 ```

-As shown above, you can use the provider provided by Nufinetes-Link as a full-featured web3 provider, and then the operation of related contracts is no different from when you use the web3 provider provided by MetaMask or other evm-compatible wallets.
+As shown above, you can use the provider provided by Nufinetes-Link as a full-featured web3 provider, and then the operation of related contracts is no different from when you use the web3 provider provided by MetaMask or other EVM-compatible wallets.

-However, the provider provided by Nufinetes-Link is not only a web3-provider, but also an instance of Wallet Connect connection.
-Next, we will introduce the features of this part
+However, the provider offered by Nufinetes-Link is not only a web3-provider, but also an instance of a WalletConnect connection.
+In the next integration section, we will introduce the features using a WalletConnect session.

-## Vechain Contract Call
+## Dapp Integration #2: Vechain Contract Call

+### Vechain Contract Call on Testnet

-Under Vechain, we need to use connex for contract interaction
+Under Vechain, we need to use connex for contract interaction:

 ```jsx
 import Connex from "@vechain/connex";